You are viewing posts from the . preparing to raise the issueClick to view all posts

 Written by Andy Trainer – Thu 21 Apr 2011

 One of the most daunting tasks for any manager, and especially a newly appointed manager (who often manage people who were formerly at the same level), is dealing with poor performance.
 However – not dealing with poor performance will, in the long run, give a manager much bigger problems to overcome.

-We cover Performance Management in detail on our Management Training and Leadership Training programmes, as well as on our Appraisals Training Course.
-All of these courses run on a public basis in Brighton, Sussex.
+programmes, as well as on our Appraisals Training Course.
+All of these courses run on a public basis.

 This article provides some practical advice for managers on how to prepare for, conduct, and follow up a meeting to tackle poor performance

 2. Will the individual recognise that there is a problem?